SignPath/github-actions/actions/submit-signing-request/README.md

-# SignPath `github-action-submit-signing-request`

-This repository contains the Github Action `submit-signing-request` that can be used to submit a signing request to [SignPath.io](https://about.signpath.io).
+Github Action `submit-signing-request` to submit a signing request to [SignPath.io](https://about.signpath.io).

-## Prerequisite
+# Prerequisites

 The _Github Actions Trusted Build System_ must be enabled in the organization and linked to the respective project.
-See the respective [SignPath documentation](https://about.signpath.io/redirects/connectors/trusted-build-system-configuration).
+See the [SignPath documentation](https://about.signpath.io/redirects/connectors/trusted-build-system-configuration).
 Note that the used artifact configuration must have a `zip-file` element at its root, as all artifacts are packaged as ZIP archives on GitHub by default.

-## Action parameters
+# Action parameters

 | Parameter                                     | Required           | Description |
 | ----                                          | -                  | ------      |